mdb/tf-workspaces-demo/README.md

 How can a single, IaC configuration be used across all necessary account, region, and environment combinations, expediting lead time creating new infrastructure as new account/region/environment combinations reveal themselves as necessary?
-How can the IaC be modeled to enforcing logically isolated failure domains and uniformity, while also accommodating heterogeneity where necessary?
+How can the IaC be modeled to enforce uniformity and logically isolated failure, while also accommodating heterogeneity where necessary?

 **Solution:** `tf-workspaces-demo` shows how Terraform's [workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) feature -- used in concert with a robust workspace naming convention -- enables scalable [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) re-use patterns and logical infrastructure segmentation.